-If an appellant fails to be present for the date set for argument of the appeal, and no continuance has been granted by the AP, the appeal shall be considered abandoned.
+If an appellant fails to submit arguments by the deadline for submitting appellant's arguments and no continuance has been granted by the AP, the appeal shall be considered abandoned.
+If oral argument is allowed and the appellant fails to participate in oral argument without excuse, the appeal shall be considered abandoned.